tysker/cloud_devops_lab/README.md

 - `docs(readme): document phase 1 (Flask app)`
 - `infra(terraform): create linode instances for app and monitoring`
 - `ci(docker): add image build and push workflow`

+## License

+TBD – Will be added later in the project.